 As outlined in the Assessment of Training Needs, the decision-making body for the Pension Fund, the Pensions Committee is committed to ensuring that they have the appropriate levels of knowledge and skill to be able to engage in effective decision making.
-Following local elections in May 2014, 50% of the Committee's Councillor Membership changed and therefore an initial overview of the LGPS, the Committee's role and key areas were covered in an extended training session at the first Committee meeting of the Municipal Year.
-The dedicated training programme for 2014/15 was also supplemented by additional information contained within the main agenda items.
+The dedicated training programme for 2015/16 was also supplemented by additional information contained within the main agenda items.
 An outline of the specific training and supplemental areas is shown in the table below: